accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 This section focuses on caching data, but we also briefly mention metadata caching.

-  * Metadata is usually served fully in-memory in a Consistent Core (or partitioned, or disaggregated nodes).
+  * Metadata is usually served fully in-memory in a __Consistent Core__ (or partitioned, or disaggregated nodes).
 A client can directly ask the Consistent Core rather than requiring another cache service.
 Besides, the size of metadata is usually much smaller than data.

-  * The propagating of metadata usually leverages piggybacked requests, gossip protocol, and a direct refresh request to the Consistent Core.
+  * The propagating of metadata usually leverages __piggybacked requests__, gossip protocol, and a direct refresh request to the Consistent Core.
 Client typically caches what it needs in the local memory, with an expire or version checking policy.

-  * Secondary indexes of data can be seen as a type of metadata.
+  * __Secondary indexes__ of data can be seen as a type of metadata.
 Per implementation, they are usually treated as plain data or tables, that share the same caching facility as mentioned in prior sections.
 As index, they may set higher priority to pin in memory.

 ## Data partitioning & placement